interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 * panel `4` for elemnt `b`,
 * panel `5` for elemnt `c`.

 The statement `"group": "group1"`, which we attach to each `loadLayout` operation indicates that only one of the operations in `group1` can be shown.
 In other words, if panel `3` is shown and the user clicks element `b`, panel `3` will be replaced with panel `4`.
 If you remove `"group": "group1"`, panel `4` would be inserted just after panel `2` but before panel `3`.

+Copy the following code into the `operation` array.
+Make sure each operation is separated by a comma `,` before the opening brackt `{` of that operation.

 ```json
   {